-One example of the retailer network is a retailer point of 20 sale and inventory management system, implemented on either standard or custom hardware, with either a local database or a polling or non-polling connection to a cloud database solution.
-Additionally or alternatively, this network could be implemented for e-commerce rather than a local 25 consumer's purchase through a real world interaction.
-In the solution.
+One example of the retailer network is a retailer point of sale and inventory management system, implemented on either standard or custom hardware, with either a local database or a polling or non-polling connection to a cloud database solution.
+Additionally or alternatively, this network could be implemented for e-commerce rather than a local solution.
 The retailer network could also include a cloudbased inventory management and point of sale system wherein most of the processing hardware is located at a remote server location and is accessed through a wide-area network such as the internet.
-The retailer network could also 30 take the form of a centralized or partially centralized network managed by the retailer or third party consisting of aggregated information from across multiple stores, each of which has a local point of sale and inventory management system with a polling or direct connection to said centralized net- 35 work.
+The retailer network could also take the form of a centralized or partially centralized network managed by the retailer or third party consisting of aggregated information from across multiple stores, each of which has a local point of sale and inventory management system with a polling or direct connection to said centralized network.
 Such a network consists of a combination of routers, firewalls, servers, as well as internal and third party software solutions.

-Third-Party Network(s)
+Third-party Network(s)

 Third-party network(s) 608.
-The third-party network(s) is 40 likely operated on a server or combination of computers and peripherals that is used to share information between parties in the secure self-payment system.
+The third-party network(s) is peripherals that is used to share information between parties in the secure self-payment system.
 The secure self-payment system may be connected to many different third-party networks.
-Each third-party network performs a different func- 45 tion or is an alternate provider of the same function in order to enhance the secure self-payment application functionality.
+Each third-party network performs a different function or is an alternate provider of the same function in order to enhance the secure self-payment application functionality.

-The purpose of the third-party network(s) in the secure self-payment system is to enhance or modify functions performed by the secure self-payment application or to provide 50 functionality that the service provider does not provide itself.
+The purpose of the third-party network(s) in the secure self-payment system is to enhance or modify functions performed by the secure self-payment application or to provide functionality that the service provider does not provide itself.
 The information controlled and hosted by the third-party networks(s) 608 could be social media, payment processing, secure payment data storage or other services.
-The third party network(s) may route traffic and allow or deny permission 55 based on a variety of criteria such as accessing device type or IP, account type (service provider, consumer or retailer), security clearance based on query type and accessing device (payment service, item lookup service, social network, etc.), or geographical location of the device requesting a query 60 reply.
+The third party network(s) may route traffic and allow or deny permission based on a variety of criteria such as accessing device type or IP, account type (service provider, consumer or retailer), security clearance based on query type and accessing device (payment service, item lookup service, social network, etc.), or geographical location of the device requesting a query reply.
 These are examples only as the third party is free to set its own network configuration.

-Specific examples of functions performed by the thirdparty network include payment processing 418 performed through a payment processor network and API, communica- 65 tions with the consumer mobile device 602 relating to visual recognition and interpretation of a consumer's payment card through use of an API and the consumer mobile device camera, and communications with third-party network(s) 608 relating to payment or item information as required by the retailer.
-It should be noted that the secure self-payment system functions and communications do not necessarily require physical access to the physical retailer server.
+Specific examples of functions performed by the thirdparty network include payment processing 418 performed through a payment processor network and API, communications with the consumer mobile device 602 relating to visual recognition and interpretation of a consumer's payment card through use of an API and the consumer mobile device camera, and communications with third-party network(s) 608 relating to payment or item information as required by the retailer.
+It should be noted that the secure self-payment system functions and communications do not 5 necessarily require physical access to the physical retailer server.

-Specific examples of third party networks include: (i) a payment provider network accessed through POST requests consisting of: XML, JSON or other paradigm for information exchange; (ii) a payment provider network accessed through a series of requests in accordance with an exchange protocol or business logic rule-set; (iii) a payment provider network accessed through other methods; (iv) a network providing an alternative function to payments (for instance OCR on an image) with access akin to (i), (ii) or (iii).
+Specific examples of third party networks include: (i) a payment provider network accessed through POST requests consisting of: XML, JSON or other paradigm for informa- 10 tion exchange; (ii) a payment provider network accessed through a series of requests in accordance with an exchange protocol or business logic rule-set; (iii) a payment provider network accessed through other methods; (iv) a network providing an alternative function to payments (for instance 15 OCR on an image) with access akin to (i), (ii) or (iii).